MeeraSharma/EE-1/docs/index.md

 Similar approach can be applied for the Cooling Load.
 The results are summarized below:

-#### Summary
+#### Model Statistics

 Models | Multivariate Regression | CV Regression| Stepwise Regression| Lasso Regression
 -------|------------------|-----------------|-----------------|----------
 Heating Load | RC, SA, WA, OH, GA, R2: 0.92, RMSE: 3.01 | RC, SA, WA, OH, GA, R2: 0.91, RMSE: 2.96 | All, R2: 0.88, RMSE: 3.75 | RC, SA, WA, OH, GA, R2: 0.92, RMSE: 3.03 | WA, OH, GA, GAD, R2: 0.91, RMSE: 3.47
 Cooling Load | RC, SA, WA, OH, GA, R2: 0.89, RMSE: 3.20 | RC, SA, WA, OH, GA, R2: 0.89, RMSE: 3.21 | All, R2: 0.83, RMSE: 4.01 | RC, SA, WA, OH, GA, R2: 0.89, RMSE: 3.20 | WA, OH, GA, R2: 0.88, RMSE: 3.54

-We see here that Lasso Regression has chosen different explantory variables to meet the restriction.
+Note here that number of variables chosen by Lasso is lower than those by other methods for both the Heating as well as the Cooling Loads.

-For Heating Load, the variables considered to be the most important are: Wall Area, Overall Height, Glazing Area, and Glazing Area Distribution.
-Note that the p-value for Glazing Area Distribution is 0.01
+Since a fewer number of variables are chosen in the model, the RMSE values are seen to increase for Lasso Regression.
+This, however, is not necessarily a bad thing.
+If the risk associated with a slightly increased RMSE value is acceptable, it might be better to use the simpler model such as that chosen by Lasso Regression.

-For Cooling Load, the most important variables are: Relative Compactness, Wall Area, Overall Height, and Glazing Area.
-All variables had a p-value of less than 0.001.
+Next, we explore a few advanced machine learning methods for model building and prediction.

 # Classification and Regression Trees

-The CART method is based on recursive partitioning.
-We begin with growing the tree:
+In all the methods discussed uptil now we used a single regression model on the entire training dataset.
+However, there might be scenarios when we can divide the dataset based on the explantory variables and build models specific to each subset.
+The CART method does just this - classifying the dataset into 'branches' and fitting regression model to each 'leaf' of the branches.It is based on recursive partitioning.
+We begin by growing the tree:

-In [204
+In [204]

 ```
 install.packages("rpart")